Analytical Solutions for Planet-Scattering Small Bodies: O pik's close-encounter theory

 where the angle $\theta$ is the polar angle measured from the $y$-axis (the direction of the planet's velocity $\bm{v}_p$), while $\phi$ is the counter-clockwise azimuthal angle measured in the $x$-$z$ plane from the $+z$ direction, looking back from the positive $y$ axis.
 These two angles are defined as:

 The particle's heliocentric velocity vector $\bm{v}_\cross$ is thus the vector sum of $\bm{v}_\infty$ and $\bm{v}_p$, whose magnitudes are related by

-Having set up definitions for the velocity vectors in the rotating frame, we show in Appendix~\ref{app:orbital-elements} how the heliocentric orbital elements $(a, e, i)$ follow directly (also given in \citealt{Carusi.1990}).
+Having set up definitions for the velocity vectors in the rotating frame, heliocentric orbital elements $(a, e, i)$ follow directly \citep{Carusi.1990}.
 The dimensionless semimajor axis $\A \equiv a/a_p$, the orbital inclination $i$, and the eccentricity $e$ are given by

 and conversely,